 The operating costs for the Springfield Regional Wastewater Treatment Plant are allocated to the following users under contracts based on a formula which considers each participant's contribution of Flow, Biochemical Oxygen Demand, and Total Suspended Solids.
 Six-year contracts with the communities of Agawam, East Longmeadow, Longmeadow, Ludlow, West Springfield and Wilbraham commenced on July 1, 2015.
-A ten-year contract with the Commission's largest user, Solutia, commenced on February 9, 2015 that expires on June 30, 2025.
-Industrial user, Friendly's Ice Cream, and the community of Chicopee also share about 1.3% of the annual plant operating costs under the same formula, as under the above contracts.
+These contracts will expire at the end of Fiscal Year 2021.
+The Commission will begin negotiations during FY2021 to extend the current contracts for a term to be determined.
+A tenyear contract with the Commission's largest user, Solutia, commenced on February 9, 2015 that expires on June 30, 2025.
+Industrial user, Friendly's Ice Cream, dba Dean Foods, and the community of Chicopee also share about 1.3% of the annual plant operating costs under the same formula, as under the above contracts.